jolie/docs/fault-handling/termination_and_compensation.md

 Compensation is invoked by means of the `comp` statement, which can be used only within a handler.

-Let us consider the following example showing how to perform a compensation:
+Let us consider the following example showing how to perform a compensation.
+The executable code can be found [here](https://github.com/jolie/examples/tree/master/03_fault_handling/09_compensation):

 ```text
 include "console.iol"